thosgood/this-weeks-finds/markdown/251-300/week272.md

 tons of gas clathrates on the ocean floors here on Earth.
 Maybe they're also on Enceladus:

-9) Susan W. Kieffer, Xinli Lu, Craig M. Bethke, John R. Spencer, Stephen Marshak, Alexandra Navrotsky, A clathrate reservoir hypothesis for Enceladus' south polar plume, Science 314 (15 December 2006), 1764-1766.
+9) Susan W. Kieffer, Xinli Lu, Craig M. Bethke, John R. Spencer, Stephen Marshak, Alexandra Navrotsky, "A clathrate reservoir hypothesis for Enceladus' south polar plume", _Science_ **314** (15 December 2006), 1764--1766.

 Only time will tell.

-What's not controversial is that the geysers of Enceladus shoot out plumes of stuff - mainly water vapor and ice, but also other gases and dust - at speeds exceeding escape velocity.
+What's not controversial is that the geysers of Enceladus shoot out plumes of stuff --- mainly water vapor and ice, but also other gases and dust --- at speeds exceeding escape velocity.
 Enceladus is small: just 500 kilometers across.
 So its gravity is weak; its escape velocity is low.
 So it's easy for geysers to blast stuff straight out into space.